Historical watercraft depicted on banknotes, coins, and other fiscal materials

 Welcome to Nautical Numismatics ...

-a museum and marketplace honoring the importance of watercraft in the development of North America, as depicted in the art of currency and coin.
-Before there were roads, before there were rails, there were oceans, rivers, lakes, canals and locks.
-Watercraft of all kinds — clipper ships, paddle-wheelers, canal barges, canoes paddled by Native Americans and French voyageurs, and even Huck Finn rafts, sailed these waters to open the continent.
-From 1804 to 1806, Lewis and Clark sailed upstream the Missouri, then down the Snake and Columbia – and a dozen other rivers in between – opening the West.
-Then the Erie Canal (1825) opened the Atlantic to the Great Lakes and beyond.
-Many of the vignettes in our collection show Native Americans watching with consternation while a ship or a railroad penetrated their lands.
-With the coming of railroads the importance of waterways slowly eclipsed.
-We tend to think the 21st century is changing everything, faster than ever.
+a museum and marketplace celebrating the pivotal role of watercraft in the development of North America, as captured in the art of currency and coin.
+Before there were roads, before there were rails, there were oceans, rivers, lakes, and canals.
+Watercraft of all kinds — clipper ships, paddle-wheelers, canal barges, canoes paddled by Native Americans and French voyageurs, and even Huck Finn rafts, sailed these waters, opening the continent.
+From 1804 to 1806, Lewis and Clark sailed upstream the Missouri, then down the Snake and Columbia – and a dozen others in between – opening the West.
+Then came the Erie Canal in 1825, linking the Atlantic to the Great Lakes and beyond.
+Many of the vignettes in our collection illustrate Native Americans watching with consternation as ships and railroads penetrated their lands.
+With the coming of railroads the importance of waterways slowly faded.
+We tend to think the 21st century is changing at an incredible rate.
 But just imagine yourself back in those early days of our country – the times they were a-changin’, faster than ever.
-The aesthetic beauty and romantic legacy of the watercraft that brought those fast changes are preserved in these historical artifacts.
+The aesthetic beauty and romantic legacy of these watercraftare immortalized in these historical artifacts.